n8willis/opentype-shaping-documents/opentype-shaping-hebrew.md

 1. Compound character composition and decomposition
 2. Composing any Alphabetic Presentation forms
-3. Applying the language-form substitution features from GSUB
+3. Applying the language-form substitution features from <abbr>GSUB</abbr>
-4. Applying the typographic-form substitution features from GSUB
+4. Applying the typographic-form substitution features from <abbr>GSUB</abbr>
 5. Applying the positioning features from GPOS